sidfishus/TextParse/README.md

 1. Is expandable
 1. Can be used with automatic unit and regression testing.

-See below for more detail.
+See below for more details.

 # Concept
 ## Background